YouCanCallMeMatt/ai-expense-pipeline/README.md

 # ✨ Features

+-   **Model Agnostic**: Easily switch between different open-source models (e.g., Llama 3, Mistral) by changing a variable in the `.env` file.
 -   **Natural Language Interaction**: Ask questions about your expense data in plain English.
 -   **Intelligent Analysis**: The AI can perform tasks like listing expenses, finding the most expensive items, and identifying recent transactions.
 -   **Scalable Architecture**: Built on a microservices design, allowing each component to be scaled independently.